 While downsizing won’t be the right step for everyone, for some, it’s a passport to more freedom.
 It can release us from the extra time and energy spent managing a large mental inventory.
-Even things tucked away in the attic or shut away in the spare room can clutter our minds, whether we’re consciously thinking about them or not.
+Even things tucked away in the attic or spare room can clutter our minds, whether we’re consciously thinking about them or not.
 Plus, we’ll often need to heat and maintain spaces, even if we don’t use them, zapping time, energy, and money.

 1. Start with a lifestyle audit

 Start by considering how you spend most of your time and how much of your current space you use.
-Over a week, track how much time you spend where, accounting for storage space in this process too.
+Over a week, track how much time you spend where, accounting for storage space in this process, too.
 For example, do you have a loft full of things you never use or look at?
 Or storage cupboards you rarely open?

 2. Calculate your space-related costs